 ISTPs are analytical and adventurous people, who enjoy exploring new things.
 Their desire to remain stimulated can cause the ISTP to be easily distracted.
 They live in the present moment, and allow themselves to go wherever they feel inclined.
 ISTPs look for inspiration, and do not want to remain stagnant.
 They enjoy having the freedom to do whatever they please, and allow themselves the luxury of being easily distracted.

 ESTPs can become somewhat easily distracted, since they enjoy living in the present moment.
 If there is something that excites the ESTP, they will let themselves follow it.
 They enjoy having a sense of independence in their lives, and hate feeling stuck in one place.
 ESTPs love adventure, and always seek out exciting new things to distract them.
 They actually enjoy being distracted, especially when they are trying to avoid a stressful situation.

 ISFPs are somewhat easily distracted people, and can be caught up in the moment.
 They enjoy soaking up the beauty in the world around them, which often takes them off in different directions.
 They have rather active minds, and don’t want to be stuck in one place.
 Their imaginations can often run wild, leaving the ISFP distracted from whatever they were presently doing.
 They don’t intend to be flighty, ISFPs simply enjoy exploring whatever excites them.

 ESFPs are definitely easily distracted people, since they live so much in the present moment.
-Whatever seems to intrigue the ESFP in that specific moment, is what will capture their attention.
+Whatever seems to intrigue the ESFP at that specific moment, is what will capture their attention.
 Their minds are rather active, and will find ways to bounce from one idea to the next quickly.
-ESFPs will often find themselves having multiple conversation at the same time, as they jump from thought to though.
+ESFPs will often find themselves having multiple conversations at the same time, as they jump from thought to thought.
 They enjoy being able to explore different things, and don’t want to remain still for too long.

 You Might Also Enjoy: